A quantum monomer-dimer model on Penrose tilings

-This path-averaged correlator is plotted in \cref{fig:vison} as a function of the path length $|\overline{\Gamma}|$.
+\textit{(ii) Vison-vison correlator.---}We calculate the vison-vison correlator, $C_{\overline{\Gamma}}^V = | \langle \hat{V}(\overline{\Gamma}) \rangle |$, for $10\,000$ randomly chosen paths in $R_k$.
+(Details of the path-selection algorithm are provided in the SM~\cite{supp}).
+The correlator is then averaged over those randomly chosen paths that have the same path length $|\overline{\Gamma}|$.
+This path-averaged correlator is plotted in \cref{fig:dimer-vison}(b) as a function of the path length $|\overline{\Gamma}|$.
 Now, $\hat{V}(\overline{\Gamma})$ depends on the entire path $\overline{\Gamma}$ and not just the path length.
 Different paths with the same length result in a spread (nonzero standard deviation) in the correlator, represented by the hatched region in the figure.
 We find that the path-averaged vison-vison correlator decays exponentially with the path length.
 The correlation lengths are $5.73 \pm 0.08$ and $5.52 \pm 0.06$ in regions $R_1$ and $R_2$, respectively.
 (If the exponential decay is $\alpha e^{-x/\xi}$, then we refer to $\xi$ as the correlation length.)
 [We also plot the path-averaged correlator as a function of the Euclidean distance between the endpoints of the paths in the SM (\cref{supp-fig:vison-ed}) and observe an exponential decay with distance.]
 The top boundary of the hatched region shows that the exponential decay holds for the majority of individual paths, not just for the path-averaged correlator.
 If the vison correlator were to approach a nonzero constant, we could conclude that the system was in an ordered phase.
 In the absence of monomers, the exponential decay of the vison-vison correlator would indicate that the visons are not condensed, implying that the excitations of the gauge theory are fractionalized~\cite{senthil2000z2gauge}, as concluded in Refs.~\cite{balents2002fractionalization,ioselevich2002groundstate} for triangular lattice dimer models.
 However, in the presence of matter (monomers), this implication is not valid.
 Open Wilson lines and closed Wilson loops become useful in such cases to determine the phase.